 The key management personnel of the Trust comprise the Trustees and the senior management team as listed on page 1.
-The total amount of employee benefits (including employer pension contributions and employer national insurance contributions) received by key management personnel for their services to the Trust was £280,333 (2021 - £347,500).
+The total amount of key management personnel benefits (including employer pension contributions and employer national insurance contributions) received by key management personnel for their services to the Trust was £296,886 (2022 - £280,333).